Scriptor25/LogicSim/README.md

+# Warning

+This project is still very much work in progress.
+That means that with every commit, your project files might no longer work.
+So don't blame me for not automatically converting your projects into some newer version of the format, as writing such thing does not make much sense at this point in time.
+So just don't expect everything to be perfect, don't create anything you will regret losing because it took a very long time to make or something like that...
+Just a warning.

 # Java Logic Sim - A digital logic simulation written in Java

 I think the title already tells you a lot about what this project is.
 But if it does not, here a short explanation: This